Income Tax for Active Duty Military

 Nonresidents stationed in Idaho

-If your military home of record is a state other than Idaho, but you are stationed in Idaho, you are considered a “military nonresident.”
-Your active duty military income is not subject to Idaho income tax.
-However, all other types of Idaho source income (for example, a part-time job) are subject to Idaho income tax. pdf Idaho nonresidents are required to file an Idaho income tax return if gross income from Idaho sources is more than $2,500.
-More examples of Idaho sources of income include:
+If your military home of record is a state other than Idaho but you’re stationed in Idaho, you’re considered a “military nonresident.”
+Your active duty military income isn’t subject to Idaho income tax.
+However, all other types of Idaho source income (for example, a part-time job) are subject to Idaho income tax.

 • Idaho nonmilitary salaries, wages, and commissions of the service member